cbrun/cbrun.github.io/_posts/2016-01-25-news-on-the-aql-front.md

 Introducing this capability means the user doesn't have to cast types using `.oclAsType()` and gets validation errors which are more useful.

+## Migrating from Acceleo2 to AQL in the tests

 Beside these improvements we also worked quite a lot in polishing, testing and improving the existing code.
 The Sirius project used to evaluate thousands of **Acceleo 2** expressions in the JUnit and swtbot tests.
 A large part of those expressions have been migrated to AQL and we are now quite close to a complete migration.
 This will open the door to a simpler and faster packaging and test story for the Sirius project (You can track progress in this regard throug [Bug 478878](https://bugs.eclipse.org/bugs/show_bug.cgi?id=478878) )